 What if you don’t have a quorum?
 It’s a frustrating experience, isn’t it?
 Faithful, responsible board members come to the meeting and you can’t take any action because some members don’t attend.
 Does it happen occasionally?
 Often?
 What can you do to figure out why?
-Here is a list of questions to ask yourself about board member attendance.

 I once had a board member tell me that he went to a two-hour board meeting and wasn’t asked to make a decision, give input on any issue or review any part of the strategic plan.
 He said he wasn’t going to waste his time with a meeting when they could have sent him all the updates by email.